Venezuela: Foreign relations

 Throughout most of the 20th century, Venezuela maintained friendly relations with most Latin American and Western nations.
 Relations between Venezuela and the United States government worsened in 2002, after the 2002 Venezuelan coup d'état attempt during which the U.S. government recognized the short-lived interim presidency of Pedro Carmona.
 In 2015, Venezuela was declared a national security threat by U.S. president Barack Obama.
 Correspondingly, ties to various Latin American and Middle Eastern countries not allied to the U.S. have strengthened.
-For example, according to Matt Wilgress in the Morning Star, Palestinian foreign minister Riyad al-Maliki declared in 2015 that Venezuela was his country's "most important ally".

 Venezuela seeks alternative hemispheric integration via such proposals as the Bolivarian Alternative for the Americas trade proposal and the newly launched Latin American television network teleSUR.
 Venezuela is one of five nations in the world—along with Russia, Nicaragua, Nauru, and Syria—to have recognized the independence of Abkhazia and South Ossetia.
 Venezuela was a proponent of OAS's decision to adopt its Anti-Corruption Convention and is actively working in the Mercosur trade bloc to push increased trade and energy integration.
 Globally, it seeks a "multi-polar" world based on strengthened ties among undeveloped countries.

 On 26 April 2017, Venezuela announced its intention to withdraw from the OAS.
 Venezuelan Foreign Minister Delcy Rodríguez said that President Nicolás Maduro plans to publicly renounce Venezuela's membership on 27 April 2017.
 It will take two years for the country to formally leave.
 During this period, the country does not plan on participating in the OAS.

 Venezuela is involved in a long-standing disagreement about the control of the Guayana Esequiba area.

 Venezuela may suffer a deterioration of its power in international affairs if the global transition to renewable energy is completed.
 It is ranked 151 out of 156 countries in the index of Geopolitical Gains and Losses after energy transition (GeGaLo).

+Venezuela is a charter member of the United Nations (UN), Organization of American States (OAS), Union of South American Nations (UNASUR), Bolivarian Alliance for the Peoples of Our America (ALBA), Mercosur, Latin American Integration Association (LAIA) and Organization of Ibero-American States (OEI).